steliosg23/PDS-A2/README.md

 - ✅ **[Submission_Model_Finetuned_SciBERT_PDS_A2_Food_Hazard_Detection.ipynb] -- Best performing model for Sub Task 1 Hazard-Caterogry, Product-Category--**
   Sub Task1 : Macro F1: 75%

   Pretrained model switched to SciBERT due to stacking loss issues in the product class.
-BioBERT, which is specifically designed for biomedical text, provided better results by addressing these issues more effectively.
-The model was trained on **intial training set** and was further refined using methods like early stopping and learning rate scheduler to optimize performance, ultimately aiming to deliver the best possible submission for the Food Hazard Detection Challenge.
+  SciBERT, a pretrained language model based on BERT, was developed to overcome the lack of high-quality labeled scientific data.
+By leveraging unsupervised pretraining on a large multi-domain corpus of scientific publications, SciBERT improves performance on downstream scientific NLP tasks.
+For the Food Hazard Detection Challenge, SciBERT was trained on the initial dataset and refined using early stopping and a learning rate scheduler, achieving better results by addressing these challenges effectively.

 - ✅ **[Submission_Model_Finetuned_BioBERT_PDS_A2_Food_Hazard_Detection.ipynb] -- Best performing model for Sub Task 2 Hazard, Product--**